 When Life Hands You an Investment Lemon…

-Make beer.
 A lightbulb popped into place, hovering right above my head.
 What about beer dividends?
 My ownership stake in the other brewery entitles to me to a couple free beers in the tap room.
-Unfortunately, I now live over 500 miles away, so free beer doesn’t happen as often as I’d like.
+Unfortunately, I now live over 500 miles away from that brewery, so free beer doesn’t happen as often as I’d like.
 I completed my brainstorm, which has now been incorporated into our mutually agreed upon investor agreement as “Section 5.4 Beer Allowance.”